christinebmartin/MART441_work/HW2/readme.md

 1. Documented all required elements for the homework assignment in Rocketbook
 ![Mart 441 Homework 1 Design!](/HW2/Mart_441_Week_2.jpg "Week 2 plan")
 2. Practiced logging to the console and researching how to link to a URL from the console.
-3. Although the homeowrk indicated the background color should be in the header, I found it to be easier to include a CSS style sheet and link to that.
+3. I had originally created a style sheet to capture the CSS content for my stickman and not muddy the html document.
+Once I was able to get it working the way I wanted to, I copied the style sheet elements to the html and deleted the file.
+4.
 ###Problems/Issues/Questions###
 It's been 3 years since I took Creative Coding, so it's taken me a bit to refresh my skills on psj5.
 The simple task of how to apply a background color at the header level to the entire document was something as simple as applying it to the "body", but it took some research on how to do that.